 Michael D. Solomon is a 1974 graduate of Kent State University, having received his Bachelor of Business Administration in marketing.

 Over the past 30 years, Solomon has built his career as an entrepreneur in the audio and computer industries as software and computer industry executive and a venture capitalist.
 He has brought his marketing expertise into his work with such companies as Apple, Netscape, Microsoft, eTrade, CMGI and Direct TV.
 He joined Audessey Laboratories Inc. in 2004 as chief executive officer.
 Audessey Laboratories, a technology company that traces its origins to UCLA, is the first company to develop technology that calibrates and acoustically equalizes audio and theater systems for business and consumer markets.

-In 2001, Solomon founded the Michael D. Solomon Entrepreneurship Speaker Series in the Kent State College of Business Administration with the purpose of inspiring students to start their own businesses.
+In 2001, Solomon founded the Michael D. Solomon Entrepreneurship Speaker Series in the Kent State Ambassador Crawford College of Business and Entrepreneurship with the purpose of inspiring students to start their own businesses.
 Through the speaker series, students are able to connect with the world of business and entrepreneurship outside of the classroom with guest speakers.
 Solomon himself served as a guest lecturer in October of 2005.

-Solomon was the 2002 recipient of the College of Business Administration Distinguished Alumni Award and serves on the Kent State University Foundation Board.
+Solomon was the 2002 recipient of the Ambassador Crawford College of Business and Entrepreneurship Distinguished Alumni Award and serves on the Kent State University Foundation Board.